-Proof of principle: once the robustness of the assay was established, we performed additional experiments as a proof of principle that this assay has the sensitivity and resolution to identify a defect in the repair process.
+Proof of principle: Once the robustness of the assay was established, we performed additional experiments as a proof of principle that this assay has the sensitivity and resolution to identify a defect in the repair process.
 Also, we considered that high-throughput assays are used as a screening process to identify “hits” within large screens, which may involve less than 3 biological replicates.
 Thus, it is pertinent that the experimental design provides the detection power to identify “hits” within a single assay.
-Therefore, under a high-throughput screen, the assay layout can be adjusted to accommodate 4 technical replicates to increase statistical power in a single biological replicate.
-Cells were plated in quadruplicate and were pre-treated 1 h prior to the assay with desipramine, a pharmacological inhibitor of the lysosomal protein acid sphingomyelinase (ASM) that plays a role in plasma membrane repair15,17,46.
+Therefore, under a high-throughput screen, the assay layout can be adjusted to accommodate 4 technical replicates to increase statistical power in a single experiment.
+Cells were plated in quadruplicate and were pre-treated 1 h prior to the assay with desipramine, a pharmacological inhibitor of the lysosomal protein acid sphingomyelinase (ASM), which plays a role in plasma membrane repair15,17,46.
 Importantly, treatment with desipramine did not affect cell counts throughout the assay, allowing for appropriate comparison between desipramine-treated and non-treated cells (Figure 8A).
 Inhibition of ASM in desipramine-treated cells resulted in a defect in membrane resealing efficiency upon exposure to LLO, as illustrated by the decrease in E and REff (Figures 8B and 8C).
-Using a mixed effects model, a comparison of desipramine-treated to non-treated cells in M1 showed p-values of 0.0010 and 1 x 10-10, respectively.
+Using a mixed effects model, a comparison of desipramine-treated to non-treated cells exposed to 0.25 and 0.5 nM LLO in M1 showed p-values of 0.0010 and 1 x 10-10, respectively.
 Together, data indicate that 0.25 and 0.5 nM LLO are appropriate concentrations to identify defects in repair in a high-throughput experimental setting, with possible statistical analyses of a single experiment once the technical replicates are increased to four.
 Note that the statistical approach of the mixed effects model between quadruplicate will not account for potential variations across multiple biological replicates.
 Any significant findings using one biological replicate should be verified in additional experimental settings.

 FIGURE LEGENDS: